mglktech/mglk-next-v2/README.md

 *I learned how to create this repository using Freely accessible services from YouTube, Stack Overflow, nodejs.org, and other related internet forums.*

-*That's why I have decided to publish this repository for the same price.
-FREE*.
+*That's why I have decided to publish this repository*

 *If you can find anything useful from my code, good on you.
 Feel free to mention me, or don't, it's completely up to you!*